ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

    * The argument is a Singular Path or `filter-path` (which includes Singular Paths), or a function expression with declared result type `NodesType`.
-Where the declared type of the parameter is not `NodeType`, a conversion applies.
+Where the declared type of the parameter is not `NodesType`, a conversion applies.

 #### Conversion example
 {:unnumbered}